rpchan44/learn-ci-cd/README.md

 # Jenkins CI/CD - 101 pipelines

-This is just for educational purposes, just barely scratch the surface
+This is just for educational purposes just barely scratch the surface

 ## Pre-requisite and assumption

-Your jenkins (Build Server) is already installed on your favorite linux distribution and publish over ssh plugin is also installed
+Your jenkins (Build Server) is already installed on your favorite linux distribution and publish over ssh plugin && phpunit is both installed together with its dependency

-A linux host with PHP already installed
+A linux host with at least PHP 8.1.2 and apache2